 How to use the Zap-Home network

 Access to the Zap-Home network will require a registered account with Zap-Map.
-At present Zap-Home charge points are only visible on the iOS or Android app, and only registered users will have access to the address and contact details of Zap-Home points.
+Only registered users will have access to the address and contact details of Zap-Home points.

 Since these charge points are typically the home units used by EV owners, access rarely needs any RFID card or key, and are used simply by plugging the car in.
 Any payment or access requirements can be discussed with the charge point owner beforehand.
 Units can be offered at no cost or for payment, with an option of using PayPal.me available for digital payments.

 All Zap-Home points can be found on Zap-Map by using the network filters.
 This can only be used on the mobile apps, and displays only those points registered under the Zap-Home umbrella network.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.